 The Mechanism-Editor uses closed-loop equations to give exact kinematics results - when the mechanism is kinematically-defined.

-The Mechanism-Editor does not find a solution with numerical techniques.
 We use exact equations for Position, Velocity and Acceleration.
-This means you can specify all possible machine angles and get the exact position of a Part, with velocity and acceleration.
-The Mechanism-Editor does not need to 'interpolate'.
+This means you can specify any machine angle and MechDesigner evaluate the exact position of a Part, with its velocity and acceleration.
 The solutions are also very fast, perhaps 1000s of times faster than numerical techniques.

-For example, when you add the Equal Constraint, or a rule to make the length of that line equal to the length of this line', MechDesigner might use Newton Raphson (or other numerical technique when necessary) to minimise the error between the two lengths.
+For example, when you add the Equal Constraint, or a rule to make the length of that line equal to the length of this line, MechDesigner might use Newton-Raphson (and other numerical techniques) to minimize the error between the two lengths.
 When one of the lengths changes, we must find the solution again.
-The more constraints that you give to a sketch, and the more sketch-elements you add, the more maths is being completed.
-Numerical solving techniques are much slower, perhaps 1000s times slower, and less exact than closed form techniques that we use in the Mechanism-Editor.
+The more constraints that you give to a sketch, and the more sketch-elements you add, the more math is being completed.
+Numerical solving techniques are much slower, perhaps 1000s times slower, and less exact than the closed form techniques that we use in the Mechanism-Editor.

 Constraint Based Sketch-Editor

-In these tutorials, we use the power of the constraint based sketch-editor to synthesise a mechanism.
+In these tutorials, we use the power of the constraint based sketch-editor to synthesize a mechanism.
 At this stage, the mechanism is only a sketch.

-We transfer the 'sketch-based' mechanism from the Part-Editor to the Mechanism-Editor.
+We transfer the sketch from the Part-Editor to the Mechanism-Editor, as a Mechanism.

 Then, we assemble the mechanism with Parts and Joints.
 Finally, we can add a Motion.

-When synthesising a mechanism, it is possible that you get a solution that, in practice, you can not use.
+When synthesizing a mechanism, it is possible that you get a solution that, in practice, you can not use.
 There are three reasons for this.

 1.Circuit Defects: You may need to disassemble the linkage then reassembly it to get to the next position.
 For example, the Dyad Closure may need to change.